Spread betting what is it and how does it work?

 • The deposit margin is an amount the trader feels comfortable with to fund the spread betting account in order to execute trades.

-• The second one is maintenance margin; this is a top-up deposit to avoid a margin call should your initial deposit not be enough to cover potential losses.
-You’ll receive a margin call stating that you need to add funds to your account to avoid your position getting closed automatically.
+• Lastly, there's a margin call.
+This is a notification you receive stating that you need to add funds to your account to avoid your position getting closed automatically.
 Each spread betting broker has their own required percentage of free margin requirement.

 Your margin requirement percentage for spread betting forex in the UK would typically be 3.33%.
 Always confirm this with your spread betting provider.